-We will cover in an upcoming blog; how to make your positive cash flow grow into a downpayment on an investment real estate property.
+In an upcoming blog, we will discuss how to make your positive cash flow grow into a downpayment on an investment real estate property.

-In other words, how to put your Humpty Dumpty finances back together again.
+In other words, how to regain your Humpty Dumpty finances.

 Are you ready to take control?